netascode/terraform-aci-nac-aci/docs/terraform/quick_start.md

 ## Local Installation

-Alternatively Terraform and the necessary python requirements can be installed locally.
+Alternatively Terraform and the necessary Python requirements can be installed locally.
 Binaries and installation instructions of Terraform can be found [here](https://www.terraform.io/downloads.html).
 It is recommended to install Python requirements in a new or existing ```virtualenv```, eg. using [pyenv](https://github.com/pyenv/pyenv) and [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv).

 ```shell
 $ python -m virtualenv aac          # Create a virtualenv if one does not already exist